 “It can be difficult talking to my mum as I don't want to distress her.
 It's good to get professional help and not just rely on family. ”

 Between the ages of 18 and 25, we experience some big changes and events in our lives.
-As a young adult, you may be entering the workforce, finding your adult identity, travelling, studying, socialising, or finding your vocation in life.
+As a young adult, you may be entering the workforce, finding your identity, travelling, studying, socialising, or finding your calling in life.

 Noticing any symptoms relating to mental illness early on can help you get back into balance more smoothly later in life.
 Developing social skills, self-respect, optimistic thinking, and self-discipline can greatly help to improve wellbeing and mental health.

-Reaching out and talking to people you trust about what you’re going through can also be a step in the right direction.
+Reaching out and talking to people you trust about what you’re going through can be a big step in the right direction.
 We have resources below that can help you get started.

 If you want to reach out for help, but aren't sure where to start, you may find this information on seeking support helpful.